Wrestling with God: Is it Wrong?

 Jacob (Genesis 32:22-32)

 Jacob, who was Abraham’s grandson, also wrestled with God.
 This one was a little different because Jacob wrestled with God all night and God dislocated Jacob’s hip, which gave him a limp for the rest of his life.
-This is one of those strange stories from the Bible that are a tad baffling.
+This is one of those strange stories from the Bible that can be baffling.
 Jacob wrestled with what he thought was a man but turned out to be God, and he received a blessing.

 He was at his wit’s end, and powerless to control the situation.
 He wrestled with God and was blessed, his name changed from “deceiver” to “Israel” which means “he struggles with God,” and from this encounter, he was changed – not only because of his limp but in how he was with people.

-Does she give up?
-On the contrary, she persists.
-He then tells her “It is not right to take the children’s bread and toss it to the dogs.”
-In saying this, Jesus isn’t calling her a dog, he’s pointing out that his ministry was primarily aimed at Israel.
-But the woman persists.
-She doesn’t take “no” for an answer.
+Did she give up?
+On the contrary, she persisted.
+He then told her “It is not right to take the children’s bread and toss it to the dogs.”
+In saying this, Jesus wasn’t calling her a dog, He was pointing out that his ministry was primarily aimed at Israel.
+But the woman persisted.
+She didn’t take “no” for an answer.

-She tells Jesus that even dogs get the crumbs that fall from their master’s table, meaning that even though she knows Jesus was sent to minister to Israel, she too can still benefit from his ministry.
+She told Jesus that even dogs get the crumbs that fall from their master’s table, meaning that even though she knew Jesus was sent to minister to Israel, she could still benefit from his ministry.
 Jesus said to her, “Woman, you have great faith!
 Your request is granted.”
 That woman didn’t take Jesus’ responses at face value.
 She persisted despite the many obstacles, and this is like what Jesus said to his disciples when he told them to persist in prayer (Luke 18:1-8).

 Paul (2 Corinthians 12:1-10)

 People in the Bible wrestled with God over childlessness, their fears, and anxieties, along with many other life issues.
-We wrestle with God to gain clarity about his purposes for our lives, to make requests of him, and sometimes as part of the process of accepting what God plans for us.
+We may be wrestling with God to gain clarity about his purposes for our lives, to make requests of him, and sometimes as part of the process of accepting what God has planned for us.
 Being able to wrestle with God is part of what it means for us to be the children and friends of God.

 “Praying”, Courtesy of Cottonbro, Pexels.com, CC0 License; “Praying”, Courtesy of Ric Rodrigues, Pexels.com, CC0 License; “Praying”, Courtesy of Tima Mroschichenko, Pexels.com, CC0 License; “Prayer Book”, Courtesy of Cottonbro, Pexels.com, CC0 License